efreethy/Expression/README.md

 ## Implementation Timeline

-### Phase 1: User Authentication, Story Model (1.5 days)
+### Phase 1: Authentication and fleshing out core models: User / Story / Tag (1.5 days)

 Phase one begins with setting up a basic user authentication system.
-Upon a successful sign in, users will be directed to a landing page containing the applications root component.
-There will also be a fully featured JSON api that supports managing stories.
+This includes standard .html.erb views for both sign in and sign up.
+The User / Story association should be established.
+A tag model will be created.
+Both the Story and Tag models should support a JSON api.

 [Details][phase-one]

-### Phase 2: Flux Architecture and Story CRUD (2.5 days)
+### Phase 2: React Router and Flux (2.5 days)

-In phase two the primary focus will be to
-Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
-After the basic Flux architecture has been set up, a Note store will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Notes `Index`, `IndexItem` and `Form`.
-At the end of Phase 2, Notes can be created, read, edited and destroyed in the browser.
-Notes should save to the database when the form loses focus or is left idle after editing.
-Lastly, while constructing the views I will start using basic bootstrap for styling.
+Phase two is concerned with setting up the React Router and Flux pattern within my application.
+This means establishing the initial component hierarchy that the rest of the application will build off of.
+By the end of this phase I should have a functioning routers that matches paths for the LandingPage and  UserPage  component-views.
+There should be a bare-bones functioning navbar for login / logout.

 [Details][phase-two]

-### Phase 3: Notebooks and Tags (2 days)
+### Phase 3: StoryForm  Component / UserPage (1.5 day)

-Phase 3 adds organization to the Notes.
-Notes belong to a Notebook, which has its own `Index` view.
-Create JSON API for Notebooks.
-Notes can also now be tagged with multiple tags.
-Users can bring up notes in a separate `SearchIndex` view by searching for their tags.
-Once the tag search is implemented, I will extend this to a fuzzy search through every Note's content.
+The landing page will feature a story form that will allow the user to publish stories (no tags yet).
+Users should be able to see a list of stories they have written via an option in the navbar.

 [Details][phase-three]

-### Phase 4: Allow Complex Styling in Notes (1 day)
+### Phase 4: UserTagging / StoryTagging (2 days)

-Using quill.js, allow for complex styling of notes.
+This phase is concerned with creating a feature for users to tag the stories they create, and also follow tags of the topics that they enjoy.
+There should be a

 [Details][phase-four]

-### Phase 5: Reminders and Garbage Collection (1 day)
+### Phase 5: Followings (1 day)

-Phase 5 introduces two new features.
-First, users can set reminders on notes which will at the time they are set for prompt the user to review and edit the given note.
-In addition, I will implement a feature that asks users to review notes once they reach a certain age and ask whether they should be kept, archived, or deleted.
+The goal of phase five is to implement a feature for users to follow other users.
+This means creating a Followings model, and adding follow-buttons to the user show page.
 [Details][phase-five]

+### Phase 6: Recommendations (1 day)

+The Recommendations feature is much like 'favoriting' or 'liking' a post.
+Users shoud be able to recommend stories that they enjoy, and this will appear in a recommendations list on their page.
+This list will appear in the UserPage's StoryFeed.

+[Details][phase-six]

-### Phase 6: Styling Cleanup and Seeding (1 day)
+### Phase 7: Responses and SearchBar (1 day)

-Bootstrap will have been used to keep things organized up until now, but in Phase 6 I will add styling flourishes and make modals out of some elements (like the NotebookForm).
+This phase is concerned with including a responses (comments) feature into the application - enabling users to provide feedback on stories.
+[Details][phase-seven]

 ### Bonus Features (TBD)
-- [ ] Prettify transitions
-- [ ] Use javascript library for cleaner tag selection
-- [ ] Changelogs for Notes
+- [ ] User Statistics
-- [ ] Pagination / infinite scroll for Notes Index
+- [ ] Publications
-- [ ] Multiple sessions
+- [ ] Bookmarks

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md
+[phase-seven]: ./docs/phases/phase7.md